 Warren’s Priority List (Probably):

-- Poverty should be avoidable through government support (my thoughts: hard to disagree, but how, to what degree, how precise?
+- Poverty should be avoidable through government support (my thoughts: hard to disagree, but how, and to what degree?
+How precise?
 Do businesses help reduce poverty at all?);

 - Prices are something that should be artificially adjusted by governments to help the poorest people (my thoughts: there are really bad hidden costs to restricting businesses like fewer jobs, less dynamic economy, less creativity / innovation, human nature is not as malleable as Warren wants it to be, how do you curb the excesses of capitalism without punishing good businesses as well?);